 Richard Weber, MA, PhD.
 Formerly, Anthony L. Lyster Fellow and College Professor in Mathematics.
 Emeritus Churchill Professor of Mathematics for Operational Research.

-I am the current Vice President of College and Anthony L. Lyster Fellow in Mathematics at Queens'.
-I have previously held the positions of Undergraduate Tutor, Graduate Tutor and Director of Studies in Mathematics.
+I am the Anthony L. Lyster Fellow in Mathematics and a Postgraduate Tutor at Queens'.
+I have previously held the positions of Undergraduate Tutor and Director of Studies in Mathematics.
 I provide undergraduate supervisions on the mathematical fields of probability, statistics, and optimisation, on which I also lecture.
 Modules include: Probability IA, Statistics IB, Optimisation IB, Markov Chains IB and Applied Probability II.
 I also provide extensive web page resources for my departmental lecture courses, including full lecture notes and a lecture-by-lecture blog.
 In college supervisions I like to supplement work on the standard example sheets with mind-stretching puzzles and help our mathematicians develop their insight and intuition about concepts in my specialist fields.

 My research focuses on mathematics for operational research used in modelling and optimizing complex man-made systems, such as models in communications and operations management, control of queues, stochastic networks, on-line bin packing, queueing theory, ergodicity and stability of Markov processes, optimal search, stochastic scheduling, Gittins index, dynamic resource allocation, rendezvous search and search games, algorithmic mechanism design, game theory and microeconomics.
 I have written numerous academic papers and two books: 1.
 Pricing Communication Networks: Economics, Technology and Modelling, Wiley, 2003, with Costas Courcoubetis 2.
 Multi-armed Bandit Allocation Indices, 2nd edition, Wiley, 2011, with John Gittins and Kevin Glazebrook